w-lfpup/wctk-js/docs/subscription.md

 ### Life cycle methods

-In the example below, the `connected` property is set to true and the component is immediately subscribed to the store on instantiation.
+In the example below, the `connected` property is set to true and the component is immediately subscribed on instantiation.

 ```ts
 import { Subscription } from "wctk";